Skip to main content

 KEY FINDINGS:

-• 55.6% of respondents said the increased cost of everyday expenses such as groceries, petrol and rent made it harder to afford school items.
+• 55.6% of respondents said the increased cost of everyday expenses such as groceries, petrol and rent was the main reason it was harder to afford school items.

-• Nearly four in ten parents and carers said school had been hard or very hard for their children in 2024.
-The main reasons cited for this were struggles with schoolwork, financial pressures, and health and mental health issues.
+• Nearly two in five parents and carers said school had been hard or very hard for their children in 2024.
+The main reasons cited for this were school issues, health and mental health issues, and financial pressures.

 A significant portion of parents said they struggled to afford school-related expenses for their children this year.
 Nearly three in five respondents (59.0%) found it challenging to cover these costs this year.